engrnisarahmed/dan.carley.co/content/about/_index.md

 ---

 I'm an experienced systems administrator, software developer, and network engineer.
-I enjoy writing Go code and contributing to open source.
+I enjoy writing code in Go and contributing to open source projects.

 Away from the screen I can be found climbing, cycling, photographing, generally being outdoors, and parenting like an eternal novice.